Čierna Lehota, Rožňava District

 Čierna Lehota (Szabados) is a village and municipality in the Rožňava District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1389.
+Before the establishment of independent Czechoslovakia in 1918, Čierna Lehota was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The village lies at an altitude of 521 metres and covers an area of 31.864 km².

 It has a population of about 575 people.